Kurdistan Commando Forces

-The Kurdistan Commando Forces (Kurdish: هێزەکانی کۆماندۆی کوردستان, romanized: Hêzekanî Komandoî Kurdistan, KCF) or PUK Commandos is a special forces unit of the Peshmerga, the military forces of the Kurdistan Region.
+The Kurdistan Commando Forces (Kurdish: هێزەکانی کۆماندۆی کوردستان, romanized: Hêzekanî Komandoî Kurdistan, KCF or CDO) or PUK Commandos is a special forces unit of the Peshmerga, the military forces of the Kurdistan Region.
 The unit operates specifically within the 70 Unit of the Patriotic Union of Kurdistan's (PUK) Peshmerga and receives orders directly from Bafel Talabani, the president of the PUK.

 History

 The Kurdistan Commando Forces were formed by Jaafar Mustafa, during his tenure as Minister of Peshmerga Affairs.
 Akam Omar was one of the co-founders and first commander of the unit.

 The forces played a major role during the War against the Islamic State and received training from the U.S.-led coalition forces, particularly France and Germany.

 The Commandos conduct regular anti-ISIS operations against sleeper cells near and inside the Saladin Governorate, Diyala Governorate, Kirkuk Governorate and in the areas of Garmian, Kifri and Tuz Khurmato.
 Sometimes the force also cooperates with the Iraqi Counter Terrorism Service in joint anti-ISIS operations in the disputed regions.

 In 2022, Commando units were deployed to the Khor Mor gas fields.

 In 2025, the Commandos took part in the controversial arrest of Lahur Talabani and raided his news outlet, Zoom News.